← Back to All Dogs

 How do English Bulldogs handle Calgary climate?

-Calgary climate is challenging for English Bulldogs both directions.
-Summer (May to September): air conditioning essentially required indoors.
-Heat stroke kills brachycephalics in 10 to 20 minutes.
-Walks before 7 a.m. and after 9 p.m. only on days above 22C.
-Never leave in a car.
-Winter (October to April): coat or sweater needed below -5C.
-Limit walks to 10 to 15 minutes below -15C.
-Salt-protective paw care.
-The double whammy: dangerously hot in summer + sensitive to extreme cold in winter.
-Calgary has 4 to 6 weeks/year of dangerous summer heat and 2 to 4 weeks of dangerous winter cold for the breed.
+Calgary climate challenges English Bulldogs in both directions.
+Summer (May to September): air conditioning is essentially required indoors because heat stroke kills brachycephalics quickly.
+Walk before 7 a.m. or after 9 p.m. on days above 22°C. Never leave in a car.
+Winter (October to April): a coat or sweater is needed below -5°C, limit walks below -15°C, and use salt-protective paw care.
+Calgary has stretches of dangerous summer heat and dangerous winter cold for the breed each year.